Electronic/fiber artwork by Phillip Stearns

 Maybe she will make him American pumpkin pie instead when she takes that drive out.
 They'll sit in Joseph's kitchen, filled with cinnamon smells, and talk.
 In her mind's ear they are talking in German.
 But that would never happen, not with Frank around.
 She wonders if Joseph remembers, when he was little, chatting away to her in the language she was not able to forget, even when Mother insisted.
 That was when he was still playing piano.
 When he still chatted to her.
 The happiest time of her life.

 Her fingers have crept onto the keyboard, remembering a jolly little song, one of the very first Joseph learned.
 He played it by ear when he was hardly more than three.
 Straight in, starting at an ef.
-But then she plays a-flat, not the a that belongs to the tune.
+But then she plays a-flat, not the a belonging to the tune.
 With b, c, dissonant, melancholic and unfinished.

 Yehudit is six.
 They have been walking for a long time.
 She is tired, but Mother is even more tired so she carries her own small bag.
 In it is a piece of hard bread, and the photograph.
 Then there is a train, then more walking.
 It seems to be night for a long time, and it is still dark when they reach the end of the road.
 A wooden bridge is slung across black water to a boat.
 Mother flinches when the man there puts out his hand to help her across.
 He pulls his hand back, says something in a language Yehudit does not understand, steps a little away.
 Mother seems very tall and all alone as she walks across.
 She does not hold the ropes, even though the bridge rocks and sways.